 - Alien’s passport – special Dutch passport for foreigners with a green cover issued to residents of the Netherlands without citizenship who are unable to obtain a passport from their home country

 Those who make regular trips abroad for business purposes can apply for a second passport which is valid for a period of two years.

 The Dutch passport is one of two main types of ID available to Dutch citizens.
 The other form of ID is the Dutch national ID card.
-This will enable you to travel around the EU and can be used as a general identity card and proof of citizenship, but a Dutch passport is needed for worldwide travel.
+This will enable you to travel around the EU and can be used as a general identity card and proof of citizenship, but a passport is needed for worldwide travel.

-Dutch passport benefits include:
+Passport benefits include: